 No, Swapzone does not have any hidden fees.

 No, all the features of Swapzone are available without registration and are free.

 As a non-custodial service, Swapzone does not control your crypto assets or manage your funds.
 Neither do we require any personal information to perform an exchange.

-Swapzone itself has no KYC/AML procedures.
-However, some of our partner services may require passing them (please, pay attention to the ‘Please, Be Aware’ note on our landing page).
+Swapzone has AML Policy and KYB procedures for partners.
+KYC procedures may be required by our partner services (please, pay attention to the ‘Please, Be Aware’ note on our landing page).

 We have made a thorough instruction on how to start working with us.
 It is available right here.
 If you would like to get more information on partnering with us, do not hesitate to contact us at [email protected].

 To be listed on Swapzone, a coin should be available for exchange on one of our partnering exchange platforms.
 If it is, please, send us a request at [email protected].